 The legislation does not provide for any form of employee representation above company level.

-Employee representatives have no right to be board members in Romania, although they can be invited to attend board meetings for some items.
+Employee representatives have no right to be board members in Romania, although they are invited to attend board meetings for some items.

-Romanian members of European bodies linked with European Works Councils and the European Company are chosen by the existing employee representatives, who, in the vast majority of cases, will be the trade union representatives at company level.
+Romanian members of European bodies linked with European Works Councils and the European Company are chosen by the existing employee representatives, who will be the trade union representatives at company level.

 European Works Councils